Seras3/poc-react-native-sdk-used-in-native-app/README.md

 3. App will use callbacks set for onSuccess and onError, exposed by GreenPanda module from lib.

-4. To see effects, open Loggat & serach by tag: FromMain.
+4. To see effects, open Logcat & serach by tag: FromMain.

 Cheers! 🍺